Are you statin intolerant?

 Some factors that were not associated with a higher risk of statin intolerance included2:

 - Arterial hypertension

 - Caucasian race

 Modifiable Risk Factors for Statin Intolerance

-While some of the risk factors listed above are beyond your control,1.
-Addressing those is important, especially if you are experience statin intolerance.
-These include:
+While some of the risk factors listed above are beyond your control, some of them are modifiable1.
+Addressing those are important, especially if you are experiencing statin intolerance.
+Modifiable risk factors include:

 - Managing your thyroid levels (for those living with hypothyroidism)